VISION WHITEFISH 2045

 It would be helpful for the public to know how specifically the city and planning team will use/incorporate the public feedback into the drafting of he Growth Policy.

-FFRG1 asked about 2 months ago
+FFRG1 asked 12 months ago

 It is very difficult for us to be “specific” about how the team will use and incorporate public feedback into the drafting of the growth policy this early in the process and only at the level of a general survey thus far.